top of page

 I’ve been to a LOT of academic conferences before!
 Is this still for me?

 Also absolutely!
 We’re lucky enough in our corner of the internet to not only have fans and academics hanging out, but plenty of fans who ARE academics.
-Your expertise will find an enthusiastic audience, and you’ll be able to provide mentoring, encouragement, and appreciation to a diverse group of ECRs, beginners, and hobbyists.
+Your expertise will find an enthusiastic audience, and you’ll be able to provide mentoring, encouragement, and appreciation to a very diverse group, from professional researchers to people who have just recently fallen into the polar vortex.

 I’ve presented at Terror Camp before.
-I’ve read through this doc, but is there anything else that’s different about this year’s Terror Camp?
+I’ve read through this page, but is there anything else that’s different about this year’s Terror Camp?

-We’re thrilled that Terror Camp is now in its fourth year and we love seeing so many folks coming back year after year.
+We’re thrilled that Terror Camp is now in its fifth year and we love seeing so many folks coming back year after year.
 But, we’re also mindful that we want to keep the Terror Camp program full of new faces and ideas and make sure the conference is welcoming to new fans.
-For this year, we will be giving a slight preference to those who have not presented at Terror Camp before, especially those who did not present last year.
+For this year, we’re introducing longer talks AND shorter talks alongside our usual 15-minute slots, in order to give more people a chance to present in a variety of formats.
+And as usual, we will be giving a slight preference to those who have not presented at Terror Camp before, especially those who did not present last year.
 But whether you’ve presented before or not, we want to see your abstracts!

 Got questions, concerns, access needs, or want to be further involved?